 18 | What are the most common reasons for the failure of wind energy projects (e.g., species protection, nature conservation, monument protection, air corridors etc.)?

-- a) Species protection - b) Complexity and duration of planning and permit procedures planning and approval requirements must be complied with.
+b) Complexity and duration of planning and permit procedures

 19 | Please describe the legal framework for the repowering of wind turbines.